Nairobi travel guide

 Facilities: The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information and hotel reservations.
 There are disabled facilities, but passengers should advise their airline in advance of any special needs.

-Parking: Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking, and KSH 700 per day for long-term parking.
+Parking: Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking.

 The most popular form of public transport in Nairobi is the matatu, usually Nissan minibuses, which operate on set routes collecting as many passengers as possible along the way, with people boarding and disembarking wherever and whenever they choose.
 Loud music goes along with the ride in these cheap but unregulated and usually overcrowded vehicles that have become part of Kenyan culture.
 No less risky, but not as colourful, are the local bus services, which operate on set routes and schedules through the city streets, and are renowned for overcrowding and speeding.
 Taxis are widely available and convenient, usually congregated in the street around hotels and areas frequented by tourists.
 Taxis are not metered and the fare should be agreed upon before departure.
 Nairobi taxis are marked with a yellow line along the side of the vehicle, or they are, surprisingly, large black London taxis.
 The better taxi companies have more modern vehicles, which can be booked by telephone.
 The best option if you are spending a day or two in the city is probably to hire a taxi and driver recommended for you by your hotel or tour operator.
 Three-wheel auto-rickshaws, or tuk-tuks, are also used as taxis in Nairobi.
 Walking in the city can be dangerous and is not a good idea after dark or outside of tourist areas.